jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 bound with ropes of thorns

 where your dream flares up
-like a bee's nest made of paper
+like a wasp's nest made of paper
 and sting after sting comes
 before your tongue touches
 the sweetest honey